vslepakov/DevOpsHackEssentials/DevOpsHackChallenges.md

 |7.| Finally add "Package and deploy Helm charts" task, name it "Helm upgrade" and configure it to deploy our Helm chart using the "upgrade" command.
 Pass [these arguments](/ReleaseManagement/ReleaseManagement.md#helm-upgrade-arguments)
 |8.| After a successful release investigate the information in the release overview - see how you can navigate between releases, corresponding builds, source code artifacts, pull request and related work items via linked items
 |9.| Create another release environment called "Staging" and configure it to require manual approval
+|10.| Configure your dashboard to display information about releases

 # CONGRATULATIONS #
 Congrats!
 You've accomplished the essential challenges.
 Now take a step back, relax and explore: Azure DevOps automatically combines all the information you provide - see if you can find an easy way to figure out which features have been implemented newly in your latest release compared to prevouos releases?